artsy/bearden/docs/README.md

 Source ranking resolution happens at export time — during the process of syncing with Redshift.
-Waiting until this point in the process means that we delay the flattening as long as possible and reflect the most up-to-date information possible.
+Waiting until this point in the process means that we delay the flattening as long as possible and reflect information from the highest-ranked source.

 [org_email_graph]: /app/docs/graphs/org-email.dot.png